 In addition, the prospective franchisee is then often prematurely bombarded with phone calls even prior to their understanding of the brand.
 In turn, they are also left to their own accord to organize their thoughts, perform their own research and make their own investment decision.

 Thus, franchisors have been lamenting that they are paying too much per lead and heeding very limited results—eroding business development budgets that are stressed and waning post-COVID-19.
-These dollars are now being allocated toward other lead generation methods with a more demonstrable ROI.
+These dollars are now being allocated toward other lead-generation methods with a more demonstrable ROI.

 Mass entry mishaps

 Also in the wake of COVID-19 people are warier than ever.
 Many have lost their jobs and, with it, their sense of stability in a traditional career path.
-Suddenly a 9 to5 job and promise of a bi-weekly paycheck does not feel reliable and, income aside, many people are also seeking more professional autonomy.
+Suddenly a 9 to5 job and promise of a bi-weekly paycheck do not feel reliable and, income aside, many people are also seeking more professional autonomy.
 The recent pandemic has accelerated the mass exodus from traditional careers and fueled the transition to freelancing, gig work, and entrepreneurship.
 With this, franchise businesses have become a very popular option for people looking to pursue a more entrepreneurial route while absorbing less risk.

 This wave of new buyers is seeking to capitalize on the engrained support—and to leverage the power of an already established brand—as they embark on their entrepreneurial path.
 However, this eagerness and enthusiasm can lead to hasty or high-pressure-driven decisions and avoidable mistakes—with selecting the wrong franchise for their goals and personality paramount among them.